 Certain of the underwriters and their affiliates have engaged, and may in the future engage, in investment banking, commercial banking and other financial advisory and commercial dealings with us and our affiliates.
 Specifically, certain of the underwriters and/or their affiliates of the underwriters serve various roles in our credit facility: JPMorgan Chase Bank, N.A., an affiliate of J.P.
 Morgan Securities LLC, acts as administrative agent and a lender, and J.P.
-Morgan Securities LLC acts as sole book-running manager and as the sole lead arranger under our credit facility; an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, acts as a co-syndication agent and a lender under our credit facility; an affiliate of Wells Fargo Securities, LLC, acts as a co-syndication agent and a lender under our credit facility; an affiliate of BB&T Securities, LLC, acts as a co-syndication agent and a lender under our credit facility; an affiliate of BB&T Securities, LLC, acts as a co-syndication agent and a lender under our credit facility; an affiliate of Under our credit facility; an affiliate of SunTrust Robinson Humphrey, Inc., acts as a co-documentation agent and a lender our credit facility.
+Morgan Securities LLC acts as sole book-running manager and as the sole lead arranger under our credit facility; an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, acts as a co-syndication agent and a lender under our credit facility; an affiliate of BB&T Capital Markets, a division of BB&T Securities, LLC, acts as a co-syndication agent and a lender under our credit facility; an affiliate of PNC Capital Markets LLC, acts as a lender under our credit facility; and an affiliate of SunTrust Robinson Humphrey, Inc., acts as a co-documentation agent and a lender under our credit facility.
 We will use a portion of the net proceeds of this offering to repay borrowings under our existing credit facility.
 Accordingly, affiliates of J.P.
-Morgan Securities, LLC, PNC Capital Markets LLC and SunTrust Robinson Humphrey, Inc. will receive a portion of the net proceeds of this offering.
+Morgan Securities LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Wells Fargo Securities, LLC, BB&T Capital Markets, a division of BB&T Securities, LLC, PNC Capital Markets LLC and SunTrust Robinson Humphrey, Inc. will receive a portion of the net proceeds of this offering.
 See "-Conflicts of Interest."

 In the ordinary course of their various business activities, the underwriters and their respective affiliates, officers, directors and employees may purchase, sell or hold a broad array of investments and actively trade securities, derivatives, loans, commodities, currencies, credit default swaps and other financial instruments for their own accounts and for the accounts of their customers, and such investment and trading activities may involve or relate to assets, securities and/or instruments of the Company (directly, as collateral securing other obligations or otherwise) and/or persons and entities with relationships with the Company.
-The underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities routinely hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
+The underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities and instruments.
+If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
 Typically, these underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the notes offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the notes offered hereby.